eduardoinaba/router/README.md

 # RouterSSH
-My first project made for the company that i work
+My first web project made for the company that i work.
+I used the modules Paramiko and AsyncSSH for the connections and Django to my webserver.